-Main tensile elements of stay cable system
+Main tensile elements of stay-cable system

-- SSI 2000 for application in accordance with fib or CIP standards;
+Galvanized, waxed and sheathed strand in accordance with fib or CIP standards;

-- always remain leak-tight;
+always remain leak-tight;

 Specific solutions for cable protection

-VSL has developed a portfolio of four transition components that allow for control of loads arising from vibration and deviation:
+VSL has developed a portfolio of four transition components that allow for the control of loads arising from vibration and deviation:

-- Tension rings compress the strand bundle; they are the default solution for top anchor points;
+Tension rings compress the strand bundle – they are the default solution for top anchor points;

-- Guide deviators compress and guide the strand bundle; they are required to avoid clashes between strands and guide pipes;
+Guide deviators compress and guide the strand bundle – they are required to avoid clashes between strands and guide pipes;

-- High-damping rubber dampers provide stay-cable damping; they are used for the dynamic stability of medium to long cables;
+High-damping rubber dampers provide stay-cable damping – they are used for the dynamic stability of medium to long cables;